Cyclades Yacht Charter Itinerary

 avern by the sea, with traditional blue wooden tables and chairs under the shadow of tamarisk (almyrikia) trees, Sefiros Island, Cyclades, Greece.

-Kythnos is one of the hidden gems of the Greece Aegean, an island of abundant sunshine, traditional architecture, and friendly, hospitable people.
+Kythnos is one of the hidden gems of the Greek Aegean, an island of abundant sunshine, traditional architecture, and friendly, hospitable people.

 Chora (the capital), Driopida, and Loutra (with its therapeutic thermal springs) are the island’s main settlements, full of corners and alleys embellished with flowers, whitewashed houses, traditional taverns, windmills, and fountains.